By Chris Hall

 Maybe looking at the political structures of the country is a little too restrictive.
 Many people try and prove the 'oldness' of a country by pointing to old buildings.
 You may hear people make claims that Italy is an old country because it has the Colosseum in Rome.
 Or that France has medieval castles therefore it's old.
 Or that Japan is old because it has the ancient Imperial Palace in Kyoto which was rebuilt in 1855 after being destroyed by fire (again).
 These arguments might make for a great pub conversation but to they stack up to any logical analysis?

 Are there any buildings or ruins in Australia that people can point to and say are older than buildings or ruins in other countries?
 As it turns out, there are!
 Structures like dwellings and farms, including stone houses and dam walls.
 And they are much older than many in Europe and Asia.
 Recently there has been a lot of discussion about farms and structures around Lake Condah, Victoria.
 There is increasing evidence of thousands of years of humans living a sedentary life in this area.
 And they built structure that go with such a life, such as farms that could feed up to 10,000 people.
 This is not a new discovery.
 In 1841, on an expedition to the area, George Robinson of the Victorian government commented that in the area there was "an immense piece of ground trenched and banked" that covered about 6 hectares and that this complex was "purposefully constructed for catching eels."
 Among this farming complex, various stone structures, such as traps and channels, are at least 6600 years old, while some sections of the farm have been dated to around 6000BC.
 As well as these inland farms, the ruins of ancient coastal fisheries dot the coastlines of Australia.
+Some coastal communities, such as the Yolŋu society, even had links to global trade networks for well before the British First Fleet landed on the continent.
+By the mid 1850s, around 900 tonnes of dried trepang was shipped out of Arnhem Land each year, with markets in Beijing being the ultimate destination for the delicacy.
 Another impressive Australian archeological find has recently been discovered Rosemary Island where foundations for buildings have been found which date back to the end of the last ice age.

-How does the oldness of these structures in Australia compare to structures from around the world?
+How does the oldness of the above structures in Australia compare to structures from around the world?
 European medieval castles don't even come close.
 The Colosseum in Rome was only built in 70AD so that is no where near as old.
-While much larger and more impressive than the structures in Australia, the oldest know Egyptian Pyramids were only built around 2630, well after the eel farms in Australia were in use.
+While much larger and more impressive than the structures in Australia, the oldest know Egyptian Pyramids were only built around 2630 ago, well after the eel farms in Australia were in use.
 Indonesia could give Australia a run for its money as one area in West Java has pyramids reportedly aged anywhere from 9000 to 20,000 years old.
-So, is pointing at old buildings and ruins a good way to argue that a country is old?
+So Australia has older structures or ruins.
+Though, is pointing at old buildings and ruins a good way to argue that a country is old?